C-L-I-P-O/Dr-CLIPO/README.md

 - 👋 Hi, I’m @Dr-CLIPO
 - 👀 I’m really interested in programming
 - 🌱 I’m currently learning javascript and python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me through medrclipo@gmail.com

 <!---
 Dr-CLIPO/Dr-CLIPO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.